izuzanak/uclang/README.md

 ### Feature list

-* Language syntax is designed to be easy to understand by C/C++ programmers.
+* Language syntax is derived mainly from C/C++.
   * Some syntax is derived from Java programming language.
 * Strong object oriented approach.
   * Everything is object.
   * No global functions at all.
-  * All actions are performed by executing of methods.
+  * All actions are performed by execution of methods.
 * Support for inheritance.
 * Support for exceptions.
 * Support for native threads, no GIL (Global Interpreter Lock).